shadowroot2/gogree/README.md

-# gogree
+# GoGree
-Gree protocol commands realisation on Golang
+GoGree is simple lib to controll Gree AC with WiFi by network